Free Photo Contests List

 International Free to Enter Photography Competitions in 2020

 Our list of International Free to Enter Photography Competitions in 2019 for student, amateur and professional photographers:

-Photogrvphy Grant awards $1000 annually to the applicant with the most inspirational photographic idea to support his visual project.
-Our grant is open for submissions without any fees (Free to Enter) to support all photographers from every corner of the world.
-Website: internationalphotogrant.com
+International Photography Grant Grant awards $1000 annually to the applicant with the most inspirational photographic idea to support his visual project.
+Our grant is open for submissions without any fees (First entry is Free to Submit) to support all photographers from every corner of the world.

 The Grand Prize (USD $120,000) will be chosen from any category available in the current edition, and not only from the main theme.

 In 2009, Fondation Carmignac established the Carmignac Photojournalism Award with the aim of funding and promoting an investigative photo report on human rights violations each year.
 The winner receives a €50,000 grant to produce an in-depth, in-the-field photo essay.

 Xposure offers opportunities to participate in FREE to enter competitions and scholarship programs.
 They anticipate working with selected partners in order to award grants for emerging talent and additionally developing enhanced training courses.

 First began in 1975 as a means to recognize and applaud the efforts of those involved with photography through the light microscope.
 Since then, Small World has become a leading showcase for photomicrographers from the widest array of scientific disciplines.
 1st Prize: $3,000 and a trip to Nikon’s Headquarters in Japan.